sfzombie13/fetcher/README.md

    - **Logout:** Option 6 closes the connection and exits the application.

 4. **Help Screen:**
-   The help screen provides detailed instructions and troubleshooting tips.
+   The help screen provides detailed instructions.
 It remains on-screen until you press Enter.

 ---